AsthaSrivastava8/AsthaSrivastava8/README.md

 - 👋 Hi, I’m Astha Srivastava
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Kafka
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me srivastavastha811@gmail.com